jorgebucaran/fisher/README.md

 ## Using your `fish_plugins` file

-Whenever you install or remove a plugin from the command line, Fisher will write down all your installed plugins plugins to `$__fish_config_dir/fish_plugins`.
+Whenever you install or remove a plugin from the command line, Fisher will write down all the installed plugins plugins to `$__fish_config_dir/fish_plugins`.
 Adding this file to your dotfiles or version control is the easiest way to share your configuration across different systems.

 You can also edit this file and run `fisher update` to commit changes.
 Here's an example: